Commercial Banking vs Merchant Banking

 - Perks are not among the best, at least not as competitive as in merchant banking roles.
-Additionally, working hours are also not what they used to be, still it is relatively better than the hours in a merchant banking role.
+Additionally, working hours are also not what they used to be, still, it is relatively better than the hours in a merchant banking role.

 - One of the best banking career options in terms of package and bonuses, along with exciting and challenging work roles.
-Merchant banking is more of a high-profile career where professionals help secure major deals and facilitate raising of funds for corporations.
+Merchant banking is more of a high-profile career where professionals help secure major deals and facilitate the raising of funds for corporations.

-- Remuneration is quite competitive right from entry-level positions and growth prospects are excellent, making it possible for a dedicated professional to rise up through the ranks to become a vice president or managing director in a firm.
+- Remuneration is quite a competitive right from entry-level positions and growth prospects are excellent, making it possible for a dedicated professional to rise up through the ranks to become a vice president or managing director in a firm.

 - Despite being classified as a high-profile career, the prospects in terms of pay packages and growth opportunities depend largely on the work location.
 It may not be possible for everyone to relocate to a hub of activity in merchant banking.

 - Very few individuals may actually be able to rise to higher management positions due to cut-throat competition in the field and fewer opportunities at the top.
-In fact, due to slowdown brought about by industry consolidation job growth has been impacted in last few years.
+In fact, due to the slowdown brought about by industry consolidation job growth has been impacted in the last few years.

-- Working hours are longer as compared with commercial banking and amount of work stress is on the higher side, which everyone may not be able to cope with.
+- Working hours are longer as compared with commercial banking and the amount of work stress is on the higher side, which everyone may not be able to cope with.

 Commercial banking offers a clear advantage over merchant banking roles as far as work hours are concerned.
-Given the competitive nature of job and intense involvement needed, merchant bankers usually have much longer work hours and high levels of work stress as compared with commercial bankers.
+Given the competitive nature of the job and intense involvement needed, merchant bankers usually have much longer work hours and high levels of work stress as compared with commercial bankers.
 Most of the merchant bankers work for six or seven days a week, spending nearly 65 to 75 hours at work.
 This affects the work-life balance adversely and merchant bankers lead a comparatively stressful life, spending little time with family and friends.
 In the long-term, this unhealthy trend can impact the health and well-being of an individual and create stress-related problems.

-For dynamic, outgoing and ambitious individuals, merchant banking could be the right choice of a career option, offering an intensely competitive work engagement with some of the best industry perks.
-On the other hand, individuals with excellent people skills and technical know how maybe better suited for commercial banking with a relatively less stressful work existence.
+For dynamic, outgoing, and ambitious individuals, merchant banking could be the right choice of a career option, offering an intensely competitive work engagement with some of the best industry perks.
+On the other hand, individuals with excellent people skills and technical know-how may be better suited for commercial banking with a relatively less stressful work existence.

-Growth opportunities abound in both of these fields, however, perks, working hours and the nature of roles differ greatly, and these factors usually play a central role in choosing the right career.
+Growth opportunities abound in both of these fields, however, perks, working hours, and the nature of roles differ greatly, and these factors usually play a central role in choosing the right career.
 Merchant banking can be the preferred choice in terms of perks and bonuses, along with an exciting and challenging career path.
-On the other hand, commercial banking offers relatively better work-life balance and perks are not bad as well.
+On the other hand, commercial banking offers relatively better work-life balance, and perks are not bad as well.
 However, commercial banking jobs are also becoming increasingly competitive with longer working hours and focus on technology-oriented roles.